flowersinthesand/portal-java/core/README.md

 Paths of files, directories and jars which will be scanned for controllers.

+* `ObjectFactory objectFactory()`
+* `Options objectFactory(ObjectFactory objectFactory)`

+Factory used to create or get object with the given class.
+By default, NewObjectFactory which calls simply Class.newInstance is used.

 * `Map<Class<?>, Class<?>> classes()`
 * `Options classes(Class<A> spec, Class<? extends A> impl)`
 * `Options classes(Class<A> spec1, Class<? extends A> impl1, Class<B> spec2, Class<? extends B> impl2)`

-Classes map to be used by the application.
+Classes are instanced by ObjectFactory once per each application.
 The following table is the default classes map.

 |Specification|Implementation
 |:--|:--